About the training program

 The traineeships are also recognised for the training of medical graduates towards Fellowship of the Australasian Faculty of Public Health Medicine of the Royal Australasian College of Physicians.

 • It is your responsibility to find a job after your traineeship ends.
-Around 95% of program graduates find work in public health related roles, and about three-quarters are employed by NSW Health immediately after completing the program.
+More than 90% of program graduates find work in public health related roles, and about three-quarters are employed by NSW Health immediately after completing the program.

 Eligibility